Sravansanka/Fake_News_Detection/README.md

-# 📘 Fake News Detection - README
+# 📘 Fake News Detection

 ## 🎯 Objective
 This assignment aims to develop a **Semantic Classification model** to distinguish between true and fake news articles.
 Using the **Word2Vec** method, we capture semantic relations and apply supervised learning models to classify news based on meaning rather than syntax.